AffiliationProfessor, Dean, Hitotsubashi ICS

 CoursesKnowledge Management, Creating Knowledge for Future (EMBA)

-Kazuo (Kaz) Ichijo received his BA (Social Sciences) and MA (Social Sciences) from Hitotsubashi University, and his PhD (Business Administration) from the University of Michigan.
+Kazuo (Kaz) Ichijo received his BA and MA in the social sciences from Hitotsubashi University, and his PhD in Business Administration from the University of Michigan.

-Professor Ichijo started as a full-time professor at the Graduate School of International Corporate Strategy (ICS), Hitotsubashi University in April 2007.
-Previously, he taught at the Graduate School of Social Sciences, Hitotsubashi University.
+Professor Ichijo joined ICS as a full-time professor in April 2007, having previously taught at Hitotsubashi University’s Graduate School of Social Sciences.
 He has been a faculty member of Hitotsubashi University since 1988.

-As a result of his work in executive education, as well as his research on knowledge-based competence of corporations, Professor Ichijo became the first Japanese professor at IMD, one of the world’s leading business schools, in Lausanne, Switzerland in 2003.
+As a result of his work in executive education and of his research on knowledge-based competence of corporations, Professor Ichijo became, in 2003, the first Japanese professor at Switzerland’s IMD, one of the world’s leading business schools.
 He still teaches at IMD as Adjunct Professor.

-Professor Ichijo has presented academic papers at various academic conferences and is active in providing consulting and training to a number of global companies for organizational renewal.
+Professor Ichijo has presented academic papers at various academic conferences and is active in providing consulting and training on organizational renewal to a number of global companies.
 He has been involved as a consultant and an advisory board member in many corporate transformation activities initiated by leading Japanese corporations.
 Currently Professor Ichijo serves Shimano, Pana Home, and iSiD as an external board member.

 Professor Ichijo’s research interests are concentrated on innovation through organizational knowledge creation.
 His work on organizational knowledge creation is well known throughout the world.
 Particular areas of expertise are (a) the development of knowledge-based competence of a firm, especially at global firms; (b) the management of innovation; and (c) leadership and corporate transformation.